The first question

 podcast or on this webpage, or this video.

 If you do have to go to court, there a large number of things you must do, and correctly.
 Your best chance to get this right, and avoid having a judge refuse your request, is to get a good family lawyer to help you.
 (For more reasons why you should hire a family lawyer, see this webpage.
-If you cannot hire a lawyer, you should get a copy of this $20 book on the basics of Ontario Family Law, which describes the Family Court Process and custody access issue, to help you.
+If you cannot hire a lawyer, you should get a copy of this book on the basics of Ontario Family Law in paperback or as a $9.99 Kindle eBook, which describes the Family Court Process and custody access issue, to help you.
 However, if that is not possible, here is the information about how to get the Order:

 - First you should under stand the legal meaning of the term "custody."
 It may be different than you think.
 Listen to this podcast and read this webpage: http://www.schumanlaw.ca/blog/what-does-the-term-custody.html.